getsentry/devenv/README.md

 bash install-devenv.sh
 ```

+This "global" devenv is installed to `~/.local/share/sentry-devenv`.

+To update this installation, run `devenv update`.

 ## user guide

 `devenv bootstrap`

 This is intended for initial setup.

 `devenv fetch [repository name]`